isomerpages/nlb-discovereads/_events/bookbugsx/2i-resources.md

 Want to find out more about Book Bugs?
 Here are some useful links!

-To learn how to verify the information that you find, go to the [S.U.R.E.
+**More information**:

+* [Singapore Infopedia by the National Library Board (NLB)](https://eresources.nlb.gov.sg): Find out more about Singaporean history and trivia on this online encyclopedia on Singapore.
+* [Roots by the National Heritage Board (NHB)](https://roots.gov.sg): Explore Singapore’s diverse culture and history through objects, images, stories and more.
+* [S.U.R.E.
 (Source .
 Understand .
 Research .
-Evaluate) website](https://sure.nlb.gov.sg).

-To find out more about Singaporean history and trivia, go to [Singapore Infopedia](https://eresources.nlb.gov.sg), an online encyclopedia on Singapore published by the National Library Board (NLB).

-To explore Singapore’s diverse culture and history through objects, images, stories and more, go to [Roots](https://roots.gov.sg), brought to you by the National Heritage Board (NHB).
+Evaluate) website](https://sure.nlb.gov.sg): Learn how to verify the information that you find.